ronalchn/ajax_pagination/README.md

           <a href="http://ronalchn.github.com/ajax_pagination/"><img src="http://ronalchn.github.com/ajax_pagination/videos/ajaxpaginationdemo.gif" style="float: left;"></a>
         </td>
         <td>
-          To see this gem in action, watch the [demonstration video](http://ronalchn.github.com/ajax_pagination/), as shown left.
+          To see this gem in action, watch the <a href="http://ronalchn.github.com/ajax_pagination/">demonstration video</a>, as shown left.
         </td>
     </tr>
 </table>